zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 ???

-# The third category of digital assets
+# The third category:
-## This is where I'm going to focus in this session.
+## Digital media and social accounts
+- Generally these are the digital items that have sentimental value, not monetary value.
 - From here, it might be good to follow along with the worksheet that I've handed out.
 ---
 class: title, smokescreen, shelf, no-footer